RxSwiftCommunity/RxGRDB/README.md

 #### `TypedRequest.rx.primaryKeySortedDiff(in:initialElements:)`

-This observable emits a diff of type PrimaryKeySortedDiff after each database transaction that has  [impacted](#what-is-database-observation) the results of a request.
+This observable emits values of type PrimaryKeySortedDiff after each database transaction that has  [impacted](#what-is-database-observation) the results of a request.

 ```swift
 struct PrimaryKeySortedDiff<Element> {